MOxUnit/MOcov/README.md

 There are two methods to generate coverage while evaluating a particular expression:

 1) the 'file' method takes a directory with files for which coverage is to be determined, rewrites all files in that directory so that coverage of each line is recorded, stores them in a temporary directory, and adds the temporary directory to the path.
+(After coverage reportes have been generated, the temporary files are deleted and the path is restored).
 This method runs on both GNU Octave and Matlab, but is typically slow.

 2) the 'profile' method uses the Matlab profiler.
 This method runs on Matlab only, but is generally faster.